yazeedmomani/yazeedmomani.github.io/src/components/breadcrumb/breadcumb.md

 ];
 ```

 ## Styling

 The component uses the `breadcrumb.module.scss` file for styling.
 Import the styles and customize the look and feel as needed.
+To apply additional styles, pass the `className` prop with a custom CSS class name.